Tax Collections lawyer Hanover, MD

 For individuals and businesses with significant and longstanding tax delinquencies, the threat of potential enforcement actions by the Internal Revenue Service or other taxing authorities can cause significant stress.
-If matters are left unresolved, threats can quickly turn into harmful collection actions like the filing of notice of tax liens, levies on bank accounts, garnishment of wages, and, for the worst offenders, foreclosures of liens on real estate.
+If matters are left unresolved, threats can quickly turn into harmful collection actions like the filing of a notice of tax liens, levies on bank accounts, garnishment of wages, and, for the worst offenders, foreclosures of liens on real estate.
 These actions can lead to the loss of customers, reductions in revenue, closure of a business, and significant individual financial and legal issues.
 But these problems do not have to go unresolved.
 Crepeau Mourges has the experience, skills, and focus to help resolve your lingering tax issues and put these issues in the past.
-We can deal with these tax agencies on your behalf and negotiate an Offer in Compromise, installment agreement, or other collection alternative to address these issues.
+We can deal with these tax agencies on your behalf and negotiate an Offer in Compromise, installment agreement, or other collection alternatives to address these issues.

 First Steps: Stopping Collection Activity

 Oftentimes, the tax notices and collections are so overwhelming that a taxpayer does not know where to begin to solve the problems.
 Even if they want to address it, they do not know what taxes and penalties are owed, what tax returns have or have not been filed, and who to talk to.
-If you are dealing with a situation like this, Crepeau Mourges can quickly identify the issues, work to cease collection activity, and get you on the path to success.
+If you are dealing with a situation like this, Crepeau Mourges can quickly identify the issues, work to cease collection activity and get you on the path to success.

 Shortly after being engaged, we can contact the appropriate officials at the taxing authorities to obtain a full history of your tax accounts, any collection activity, and any other issues.
 Since all tax returns must be filed in order to obtain a collection alternative, we can obtain the necessary information to prepare accurate tax returns for you or work with your tax preparer.
 We will advise of your current and future obligations to ensure that the problem does not needlessly persist.
 Sometimes, this involves hiring an outside accountant, finding a payroll services provider, or setting up a system to make required withholding or estimated tax payments.